Chinmaya Mission

-Administered by the Central Chinmaya Mission Trust in Mumbai, India, the mission was later headed by Swami Tejomayananda and is now headed by Swami Swaroopananda.
+The mission was headed by Swami Tejomayananda and is now headed by Swami Swaroopananda.
 There are over 313 mission centres all over India and abroad.
 North America had more than 30 centres.
 It is currently administered by Central Chinmaya Mission Trust (CCMT) in Mumbai, India, headed by Swami Swaroopananda.

-The motto of the Chinmaya Mission is "to give maximum happiness to maximum people for maximum time".
-It does not seek to convert other religious practitioners.

 History

 Foundation

 Swami Chinmayananda Saraswati, the founder of Chinmaya Mission, was born in the city of Ernakulam in present-day Kerala, India.
-He taught spirituality as the art of living.
-Through jnana yoga (the Vedantic path of spiritual knowledge), he emphasized the balance of head and heart, pointing out selfless work, study, and meditation as the cornerstones of spiritual practice.

-Doubting the teachings of the sages in the Himalayas, Balakrishna Menon met Swami Sivananda (Divine Life Society), who initially guided him in spiritual studies and then placed him under the tutelage of Swami Tapovanam (Tapovan Maharaj), with whom he pursued spiritual studies for nine years.
-He eventually came to share this Vedantic knowledge with the masses, in the form of the dynamic teacher known as Swami Chinmayananda.
+Doubting the teachings of the sages in the Himalayas, Balakrishna Menon met Swami Sivananda (Divine Life Society), who taught him in spiritual studies and then placed him under the tutelage of Swami Tapovanam (Tapovan Maharaj), with whom he pursued spiritual studies.
+He eventually became the teacher known as Swami Chinmayananda.

-Swamiji is a teacher of Srimad Bhagavad Gita.
-He is often credited with the renaissance of spirituality and cultural values in India, and with the spreading of Advaita Vedanta, as expounded by Adi Shankaracharya, throughout the world.

-After Chinmayananda
+After Swami Chinmayananda

-After Chinmayananda passed away in 1993, his disciple Swami Tejomayananda (known as Guruji) became the global head of Chinmaya Mission.
-Under Tejomayananda, projects such as the Chinmaya International Foundation and the Chinmaya International Residential School were taken up.
+After Swami Chinmayananda died in 1993, his disciple Swami Tejomayananda (known as Pujya Guruji and previously known as "Sudhakarbhai Kaitwadeji") became the global head of Chinmaya Mission.
+Under Swami Tejomayananda, projects such as the Chinmaya International Foundation and the Chinmaya International Residential School were taken up.

 In January 2017, Swami Tejomayananda assigned the headship of Chinmaya Mission Worldwide to Sri Swami Swaroopananda.

 Activities

-The following activities are conducted at mission centers on a weekly basis:
+The following activities are conducted at mission centers on a weekly basis.